smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 ---

-## IAssetsSearch Interface
+## IAssetsSearch

-The `IAssetsSearch` interface provides methods to search for assets in Smint.io Portals.
+The `IAssetsSearch` data adapter interface provides methods to search for assets in Smint.io Portals.

 Methods are only available when `Query asset details` and `Search assets` permission are granted.